Enneagram Tritype Test

 If you notice that you have been given Enneacards that you have already seen, it is intentional.
-You are being served the Enneacards in a number of different ways. 😉 They are also the result of the Enneacards you have selected. you have had being compared against your other choices The test is having you compare and contrast different Enneacards that you have already chosen.
+You are being served the Enneacards in a number of different ways. 😉 They are also the result of the Enneacards you have selected.
+They are being compared against your other choices.

 Want to guess what someone's Tritype might be?